marcoverpas/PhD_Lectures_Macerata_2025/README.md

 ### B3_Model_BMW

 This is the simplest model explicitly including commercial banks.
 It is developed in chapter 7 of Godley and Lavoie (2007), "[Monetary Economics.
 An Integrated Approach to Credit, Money, Income, Production and Wealth](https://link.springer.com/book/10.1007/978-1-137-08599-3)". **BMW** stands for "bank-money world", because there is only one kind of financial assets: bank deposits held by households.
 Firms’ investment in fixed capital is funded by bank loans and amortisation funds.
+This model can be regarded as the dynamic counterpart of the basic TMC (static) model.

 Key assumptions are as follows: